OSGeo/gdal/gdal/doc/source/programs/gdaldem.rst

     Use the RGBA quadruplet corresponding to the closest entry in the color configuration file.

 The color-relief mode is the only mode that supports VRT as output format.
 In that case, it will translate the color configuration file into appropriate LUT elements.
 Note that elevations specified as percentage will be translated as absolute values, which must be taken into account when the statistics of the source raster differ from the one that was used when building the VRT.

-The text-based color configuration file generally contains 4 columns per line : the elevation value and the corresponding Red, Green, Blue component (between 0 and 255).
-The elevation value can be any floating point value, or the nv keyword for the nodata value..
-The elevation can also be expressed as a percentage : 0% being the minimum value found in the raster, 100% the maximum value.
+The text-based color configuration file generally contains 4 columns per line: the elevation value and the corresponding Red, Green, Blue component (between 0 and 255).
+The elevation value can be any floating point value, or the nv keyword for the nodata value.
+The elevation can also be expressed as a percentage: 0% being the minimum value found in the raster, 100% the maximum value.

 An extra column can be optionally added for the alpha component.
 If it is not specified, full opacity (255) is assumed.

-Various field separators are accepted : comma, tabulation, spaces, ':'.
+Various field separators are accepted: comma, tabulation, spaces, ':'.

 Common colors used by GRASS can also be specified by using their name, instead of the RGB triplet.
-The supported list is : white, black, red, green, blue, yellow, magenta, cyan, aqua, grey/gray, orange, brown, purple/violet and indigo.
+The supported list is: white, black, red, green, blue, yellow, magenta, cyan, aqua, grey/gray, orange, brown, purple/violet and indigo.

 .. versionadded:: 1.8.0

     GMT :file:`.cpt` palette files are also supported (COLOR_MODEL = RGB only).

 Note: the syntax of the color configuration file is derived from the one supported by GRASS r.colors utility.
 ESRI HDR color table files (.clr) also match that syntax.
 The alpha component and the support of tab and comma as separators are GDAL specific extensions.

 For example :